 Margaret contributed the Singapore chapter to the Capital Markets Global Guide 2016/2017 – Debt Capital Markets published by Practical Law Company.

 Margaret joined the Firm in 1990 after she was called to the Singapore Bar and has been a Partner since 1996.

 - Advised DBS on the establishment of a US$10 billion global covered bond programme by DBS.
 The Programme was jointly arranged by DBS and Barclays Bank, Singapore Branch.
 DBS issued US$1 billion fixed rate covered bonds due 2018 as the first series off the Programme and payment under the bonds are unconditionally and irrevocably guaranteed by Bayfront.
 This is the first issuance of covered bonds by a Singapore-incorporated bank and the first in the Singapore market.

 - Acted for Fullerton Fund Management Company in an issue by Astrea III (a wholly-owned subsidiary of Temasek Holdings) of US$510 million secured fixed rate notes.
-Fullerton Fund Management Company, an independently operated investment management subsidiary of Temasek Holdings, was appointed to act as manager of the transaction.
 The notes are the first listed notes in Singapore backed by cash flows from private equity funds.